ephico2real2/flask-dynamic-secrets-watchdog/README.md

 # Provide feedback that the script has finished
 echo "Flask application structure initialized in $PROJECT_DIR"

+# List the contents of the project directory
+echo "Project directory structure:" tree ../$PROJECT_DIR

 ```

 ### Instructions to Use the Script